Tax Year 2018 North Dakota Income Tax Brackets

 Download or print North Dakota income tax formsND income tax forms are available as PDFs

 North Dakota Standard Deductions & Personal Exemption Amounts

 In addition to marginal tax brackets, one of the major features of the North Dakota income tax is deductions.
 The three most common deductions encountered by taxpayers are the North Dakota Standard Deduction, the North Dakota Personal Exemption, and the North Dakota Dependent Deduction.
 The current values of these deductions for tax year 2018 are as follows:

 |Standard Deduction (Single)||Standard Deduction (MFJ)||Personal Exemption||Dependant Exemption|

-The standard deduction, which North Dakota has, is a deduction that is available by default to all taxpayers who do not instead choose to file an itemized deduction.
-Essentially, it translates to $6,300.00 per year of tax-free income for single North Dakota taxpayers, and $12,600.00 for those filing jointly.
+The standard deduction, which North Dakota does not have, is a deduction that is available by default to all taxpayers who do not instead choose to file an itemized deduction.

 The Federal income tax also has a standard deduction, personal exemptions, and dependant deductions, though they are different amounts than North Dakota's and may have different rules.